Blowing-up Hermitian Yang--Mills connections: Introduction

 Finally, we comment on previous related works.
 Theorem \ref{theo:intro} extends results from \cite{Buchdahl,dervansektnan19} where blow-ups of HYM connections along points are considered.
 In the present paper, we consider blow-ups along any smooth subvariety, and also cover the semi-stable situation, which is technically more involved due to the presence of automorphisms of the graded object that obstruct the linear theory.
-While \cite{dervansektnan19} is a gluing construction as in the similar problem of producing extremal K\"ahler metrics on blow-ups \cite{ArPac09,ArPacSing,sze-blowupsII,SeySze,dervan-sektnan-blowups}, one of the key feature in our approach is to apply directly the implicit function theorem to reduce to (an $\ep$ dependent family of) finite dimensional GIT problems on a Kuranishi space parametrising small deformations of $\Gr(E)$, as in \cite{gabor-deformations,dervan-sektnan-blowups}.
-We then use the new technology developed in \cite{SekTip22} to control the perturbations of the associated moment maps when $\om_\ep$ varries.
-This is where our hypothesis on $\Aut(\Gr(E))$ being abelian is used.
-The main new technical input comes from the fact that the underlying smooth manifold $X$ is fixed in \cite{SekTip22}, while it varries with the blow-up, which requires a carefull analysis of the operator introduced to apply the implicit function theorem.
+While \cite{dervansektnan19} is a gluing construction of a similar vein to the various solutions to the analogous problem of producing extremal K\"ahler metrics on blow-ups \cite{ArPac09,ArPacSing,sze-blowupsII,SeySze,dervan-sektnan-blowups}, one of the key feature in our approach is to directly apply the quantitative implicit function theorem, closely following the method developed in \cite{SekTip}.
+The main new technical input is in Section \ref{sec:blowup}, where we perform a precise study of the linear operators involved in relation to the geometry of the blow-up.
+The rest of the argument, in Sections \ref{sec:approximate} and \ref{sec:perturbation}, is more standard, and follows the work of Sektnan and the second author \cite{SekTip}.